 - Research the different materials that may be used to create the product.

 - Determine the costs to produce the product.

 - Evaluate product safety and functionality.

 - Present the different designs and prototypes to clients for their approval.

 Industrial designers may focus on a particular product category.
 For example, industrial designers may focus on designing products for the medical industry, while other designers may specialise in the electronic gadget industry.
 In the software industry, industrial designers are usually called as user interface designers and may focus on the usability of software that is being developed.

-To sum it all up, both product design and industrial design are important phases needed to create a marketable product from an idea.
+To sum it all up, both PD and ID are important phases needed to create a marketable product from an idea.